ynorouzz/data_quality/README.md

 # Data Quality
-This script provide some statistics that can be used for data quality checks such as number of unique values, data range, and number of missed values.
+This script provides some statistics that can be used for data quality checks such as number of unique values, data range, and number of missed values.

 ## Dataset
 Input data is provided as a csv file.
 We used a Kaggle dataset that is available [here](https://www.kaggle.com/datasets/iamsouravbanerjee/house-rent-prediction-dataset?resource=download).
 The dataset provideds information on Houses/Apartments/Flats Available for Rent with different parameters.